 21st-century rewrite of the Oberheim Matrix-1000 firmware.
 Sold with permission of the author, and including a royalty fee to him.
 Latest version: V1.20, 16-bit checksum: $21EC.
-Firmware chips available for €25 plus P&P (€2,50 within Germany, €5 within the EU and Switzerland).
+Firmware chips available for €25 plus P&P (€2,50 within Germany, €5 for the world; if you live in the U.S. or Canada, please contact Bob Grieb/tauntek.com).
 Order form at the end of this document.

 Installation instructions and documentation.
 Deutsche Version hier.

 - 1 For people who know their way around electronics